Lunar Rover Cockpit Ergonomics Study

 Dashboard Layout

-As with the Apollo LRV, the dashboard is centrally located and vertically oriented to aid in manipulation by either astronaut, including remaining agnostic as to whether the driver is in the left or right seat.
+As with the Apollo LRV, the dashboard is centrally located to aid in manipulation by either astronaut.
 Vertical orientation better suits both work envelope and look angles by containing controls horizontally, and reduces impediments to rover ingress and egress.

 Precise design of individual displays, types and operation of switches, and to some extent the sizes of different elements, is left ambiguous as these are beyond the scope of the layout study.
 However the relative sizes and groupings of different functions provide a visual hierarchy reflecting criticality, with like functions grouped together and critical, higher frequency interaction elements larger.